avgjoe1017/AffirmBeats-2.0/MD_DOCS/QUICK_START_PRODUCTION.md

 ## Overview

-This guide provides a quick reference for deploying AffirmBeats to production.
+This guide provides a quick reference for deploying Recenter to production.

 ## Prerequisites Checklist